Below is a brief summary of our main areas of research investigation:

 1) Primary Aldosteronism: What is the range of clinically-relevant autonomous aldosterone excess that we should recognize and treat?
 What are the consequences of not recognizing milder forms of autonomous aldosterone secretion?
 What causes primary aldosteronism?
 What is the best way to treat primary aldosteronism once it is diagnosed?
 These are key questions we have investigated, and continue to investigate, using human physiology studies, longitudinal cohort studies, and intervention designs.
+We have shown that primary aldosteronism exists across a continuous spectrum, much of which is currently unrecognized.
+This phenotype is particularly enriched with older age and features of the metabolic syndrome and contributes to cardiovascular and kidney disease unless adequately treated.

 - Hundemer et al. Cardiometabolic Outcomes and Mortality in Medically Treated Primary Aldosteronism.
 The Lancet Diabetes & Endocrinology 2018